Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Implementation Details

 The most important part of contrastive learning is its negative sampling mechanism.
-Negative sampling works in the way that given a positive example (in our case natural utterance with a backchannel/filler), we generate several negative samples (so some synthesised utterances where the original backchannels/fillers are replaced with random ones) and use them jointly in training so that positive examples are closer to each other.
-The reason this was doable and worked well in \citet{qian24b_interspeech} is that the candidate negative examples are just selected from the backchannels which are classified as feedback, thus limited negative sample candidates and therefore much lower computational cost.
+In negative sampling, given a positive example (a natural utterance with a backchannel/filler), several negative samples are generated (synthesised utterances in which the original backchannels/fillers are replaced with random ones).
+These negative samples are then used jointly in training to move positive examples closer to each other.
+In \citet{qian24b_interspeech} this was doable and worked well because the candidate negative examples are just selected from the backchannels which are classified as feedback, thus limited negative sample candidates and therefore much lower computational cost.
 Moreover, both positive and negative samples are feedback but with different function types so the experimental results are quite controllable.

-In this paper, we examine backchannels/fillers in general.
-If we perform contrastive learning, the situation becomes much more complex as we have to cover a lot of negative examples (a mixture of backchannels/fillers), which incurs a higher computational cost.
-Furthermore, we are unsure whether meaningful representations can be obtained if negative sampling is allowed to work randomly.